swaywm/sway/ISSUE_TEMPLATE.md

+If you want to ask a question, please check out the wiki.
+If you don't find an answer there, ask on IRC (#sway on irc.freenode.net).
+The issue tracker may not be used for questions.

 If you are using the Nvidia proprietary driver for any reason, you have two choices:

 1. Uninstall it and use nouveau instead